BisratGirma/bisratgirma/README.md

 ### Hey!, Welcome to my world 👋 🤗

-Here is where i create things, learn stuffs and collaborate with my favourite people (if you're oon of'em 👍)
+Here is where i create things, learn stuffs and collaborate with my favourite people (if you're one of'em 👍)

 - 🔭 I’m from 🇪🇹 and currently working ( you may call it practicing ) on youtube.
 - 🌱 I’m currently learning software engineering at ALX.